LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day10-XDR-Insights-part2.md

 Resetting passwords is a highly effective method to prevent unauthorized access by attackers.
 Additionally, disabling Azure AD user accounts and on-premises AD accounts are powerful actions that effectively cut off access to their associated resources.

+> **Note**
-In the beginning, we usually initiate the process of identifying the incident to classify whether it is a false positive or true positive.
+> In the beginning, we usually initiate the process of identifying the incident to classify whether it is a false positive or true positive.
 If it is indeed a true positive, we delve into the incident to gain a comprehensive overview and identify compromised assets before moving on to containment.
 Following containment, we isolate or shut down the asset to halt the ongoing attack.
 The subsequent steps involve further investigation, eradication, remediation, and more.
 I hope I can share a story about further investigation and eradication in the next part of the blog.

 ## Reference